Know Your Rights with Debt Collectors

 If you have more than one debt with a debt collector, you’re allowed to choose which debt your payment should apply to.
 The FDCPA also forbids the collector from applying the payment to a debt that you disputed.

-If you legitimately owe money and want to make a deal to pay, never give a collector your checking account number over the phone.
+If you legitimately owe money and want to pay a debt in collections, never give a collector your checking account number over the phone.
 Pay only by money order.
 Collectors routinely take more money than they say they will take from bank accounts.
 Yes, it’s a tough world out there.

 Also, never pay ANYTHING until you have a written agreement that states your payment(s) will resolve the debt in full.

-How to Get Debt Validation and Proof of Debt
+How To Get Validation and Proof of Debt

-When you are contacted by a debt collector, they are required within five days to notify you in writing that you owe money and that you have the right to dispute the validity of the debt.
+When you are contacted by a debt collector, they are required within five days to notify you in writing with what’s called a validation notice, that you owe money and that you have the right to dispute the validity of the debt.
 You then have 30 days to send a debt validation letter, requesting proof that it’s your debt.

 If the collection agency failed to validate the debt, it is not allowed to continue collecting the debt.
 It can’t sue you or list the debt on your credit report.